-Kelp bass are an important recreationally fished species that is closely associated with kelp habitat.
+Kelp Bass are an important recreationally fished species that is closely associated with kelp habitat.
 They form small, broadly distributed spawning aggregations.
-Like barred sand bass, kelp bass have ranked among the top ten sport fish caught by commercial passenger fishing vessels (CPFVs) in southern California.
-Both basses were managed under the same bag and size limits for over 50 years; however, fishery-dependent and fishery-independent data sources suggest significant population declines over the last decade and growing concerns regarding these fisheries have led to implementation of new size and bag limits.
+Like Barred Sand Bass, Kelp Bass have ranked among the top ten sport fish caught by commercial passenger fishing vessels (CPFVs) in southern California.
+Both basses were managed under the same bag and size limits for over 50 years; however, fishery-dependent and fishery-independent data sources suggest significant population declines over the last decade and growing concerns regarding these fisheries led to implementation of new size and bag limits in 2013.

-The Project is currently collecting the following EFI for kelp bass:
+The Project is currently analyzing data on the following EFI for Kelp Bass: